Thursday, December 18, 2003

 Something I never noticed until just now: the built-in help for the Windows 2000 command prompt (and presumably XP) actually tells you to edit the registry in order to do things like changing the completion key.
 We've all been doing it for years, but I'm still surprised to find it in the online help.
 All this time I've felt like I was using an undocumented hack.
 But no, "cmd /?" says:

 Command Extensions are enabled by default.
-You may also disable
+You may also disableand so on and so on.

 extensions for a particular invocation by using the /E:OFF switch.
 You